typetools/checker-framework-gradle-plugin/README.md

   if (name.equals("compileMainGeneratedDataTemplateJava")
       || name.equals("compileMainGeneratedRestJava")) {
     checkerFramework {
-      skipCheckerFramework = true
+      enabled = false
     }
   }
 }
 ```

-Currently, the only supported option is `skipCheckerFramework`.
+Currently, the only supported option is `enabled`.

 Also see the `excludeTests` configuration variable, described below.